peterbrittain/asciimatics/README.rst

 ----

 Why not?
 It brings a little joy to anyone who was programming in the 80s...
-Oh and it provides a single cross-platform Python class to do all the console function you could ask for, including:
+Oh and it provides a single cross-platform Python class to do all the low-level console function you could ask for, including:

 * Coloured/styled text - including 256 colour terminals
 * Cursor positioning